This year’s Desert Daze was unlike any other festival experienced.

 Prettiest Eyes, Desert Daze 2017

 In just five years, what started as a 10-day mystical music fest in the desert has transformed into one of California’s largest up-and-coming alternative and unconventional music and arts festivals.
-The music is incredible and the art is unlike anything ever seen or experienced.
+The music is incredible and the art is unlike anything ever seen.

 Check out this year’s lineup below for a taste: